JunghareNikita/Hospital-management-system/README.md

 - Can only view their patient details (symptoms, name, mobile ) assigned to that doctor by admin.
 - Can view their discharged(by admin) patient list.
 - Can view their Appointments, booked by admin.
-- Can delete their Appointment, when doctor attended their appointme
+- Can delete their Appointment, when doctor attended their appointment

+### Patient
+- Create account for admit in hospital.
+Then login (Approval required by hospital admin, then only patient can login).
+- Can view assigned doctor's details link (specialization, mobile, address).
+- Can view their booked appointment status
+- Can book appointments. (approval required by admin)